-The performance targets as approved by the Board for performance-based stock awards are based on service revenue and operating income, net of certain items, as projected in the strategic planning process.
-The C&L Committee established performance targets intended to be appropriately challenging at all levels, including the threshold level, but attainable with increasing difficulty for each level beyond threshold.
+Performance-based stock awards are designed to provide variable compensation that is focused on longer-term results.
+Performance-based stock awards have a two-year performance period to determine the number of restricted stock units to be issued.
+The NEO generally must serve for one additional year for the restricted stock units to vest.
+The performance targets as approved by the Board are based on service revenue (weighted 50%) and operating income, net of certain items (weighted 50%), as projected in the strategic planning process.
+The C&L Committee establishes performance targets intended to be appropriately challenging at all levels, including the threshold level, but attainable with increasing difficulty for each level beyond threshold.
 The threshold level was expected to be appropriately challenging but achievable under normal circumstances.
 The target level would be achieved if the Company performed as expected under our strategic plan for the two-year period.
 The maximum level would be achievable only with exceptional performance.